stefanil/play2-clickstart/README.md

 ## To build this locally:

-You will need play2 installed, or sbt (ideally)
+You will need play2 installed, or sbt (this jenkins build currently uses SBT).

 In the play2-clickstart directory, open a command line, and then type:

     play dist
-    or
-    sbt dist

 Then deploy it on cloudbees typing:

     bees app:deploy -a MYAPP_ID -t play2 -Rjava_version=1.7 dist/*.zip proxyBuffering=false

-## To deploy this locally:
+## To run this locally:

 You will need a locally running MySQL server for this instance.

-You can also use SBT directly if you wish.

 Use the following command, and then browse to localhost:9000